blankworker1/SC-Core/plasticcoin-overview.md

 # PlasticCoin

-## A new kind of money for a different relationship with the world
+## A new coin for a new relationship with the world around us

 ---